-The international community must take immediate action to address the security risks facing aid workers, including women within the SWAN network who are working tirelessly to address urgent needs on the frontlines of emergency relief.
-In Shan state, their frontline responders face harassment, threats of abduction, and many other threats to their personal safety when responding to crises in areas where peacekeeping organisations are not present.
-SWAN's Community Health Workers are viewed with suspicion as they operate in the epicentres of conflict:
+The international community must take immediate action to address the security risks facing aid workers, including women within the SWAN network who are working tirelessly on the frontlines of emergency relief.
+In Shan state, frontline responders and CHWs face harassment, threats of abduction by military forces, and other threats to their personal safety when responding to crises in areas where peacekeeping organisations are not present.
+SWAN expressed deep concern for CHWs who operate in the epicentres of conflict and are viewed with suspicion by the Burmese military: